jason-rivera/firebase-task-tracker-app/readme.txt

-This is a personal project of a to-do list app that utilizes the Firebase database
+This is a personal project of a to-do list app that utilizes the Firebase database.

 Contributions
 - Jason Rivera